 The main purpose of the plan is to equip the communities with knowledge and to assist in the fight against crime and to report the criminal activities.
-The plan shall be tabled before the council meeting of May 2014 for adoption.
+The Blouberg Community Safety Model has been granted a provincial award as the best model in the province.